Ezone2016/surface-flow/README.rst

 some paraview post-processing scripts to highlight different orientations in colour
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
 **what**
    Minimising surface energy by **surface diffusion** (surface divergence of the mean curvature) [Mullins1957]_.
 This is not equivalent to evolving shape by surface tension (mean curvature).
-The regularisation method used is well-documented in [Torabi et al.2009]_ and the gamma construction method is due to [Siem&Carter2005]_.
+The regularisation method used is well-documented in [Torabi2009]_ and the gamma construction method is due to [Siem2005]_.

 .. image:: https://github.com/Ezone2016/surface-flow/blob/master/sequence.gif